 The Tower of London

 It felt wrong to leave possibly the most haunted location in the UK off this list.
-The tower was used from 1100 till 1952 to imprison people who were disloyal, or simply disliked by the royal family.
+The tower was used from 1100 till 1952 to imprison disloyal people, or simply disliked by the royal family.
 The majority of these prisoners met grisly ends, by public execution or secretive murders.
-The number of tortured souls who died here is enormous, and only adds to the ghostly stories from many visitors.
+The number of tortured souls who died here is enormous and only adds to the ghostly stories from many visitors.

 The Wakefield Tower is said to be haunted by Henry VI, one of the most tragic English monarchs who was murdered in the hour before midnight on the 21st of May 1417 as he knelt to pray.
 Each year, on the anniversary of his death, the ghost of Henry is alleged to appear as the clock ticks closer to midnight.
 He can be heard pacing around the tower till the final stroke of midnight when all becomes quiet till the next year.